John Layfield: WWE Champion (2004–2005)

 After the on air character of Faarooq disappeared from WWE television, Bradshaw proceeded to take on a J. R. Ewing esque gimmick, complete with a suit, cowboy hat, and tie.
-He began his first main event push as Kurt Angle and Big Show were injured and Brock Lesnar left the company, with someone needed to face the current WWE Champion Eddie Guerrero.
-He began referring to himself as John Bradshaw Layfield, or JBL.
-His finishing move's name was part of the overhaul, becoming the Clothesline from Wall Street until he later changed it back to its original name.
-His first promo was on the border between Texas and Mexico, where he hunted for incoming illegal immigrants to win a "Great American Award," which granted the winner number one contendership to the WWE Championship.
-He won, thanks to the then-SmackDown! general manager Kurt Angle, and immediately challenged Eddie Guerrero for the title.
+Bradshaw began his first main event push as Kurt Angle and Big Show were injured and Brock Lesnar left the company, with someone needed to face the current WWE Champion Eddie Guerrero.
+Bradshaw began referring to himself as John "Bradshaw" Layfield, or JBL.
+JBL's finishing move's name was part of the overhaul, becoming the Clothesline from Wall Street until he later changed it back to its original name.
+JBL's first promo was on the border between Texas and Mexico, where he hunted for incoming illegal immigrants to win a "Great American Award," which granted the winner number one contendership to the WWE Championship.
+JBL won, thanks to the then-SmackDown! general manager Kurt Angle, and immediately challenged Eddie Guerrero for the title.

-At Judgment Day on May 16, he defeated Guerrero via disqualification in a match for the WWE Championship, but since a title cannot change hands by disqualification, Guerrero retained the title.
+At Judgment Day on May 16, JBL defeated Guerrero via disqualification in a match for the WWE Championship, but since a title cannot change hands by disqualification, Guerrero retained the title.
 JBL won his sole world championship, the WWE Championship from Guerrero in a Texas Bull Rope match at The Great American Bash on June 27.
+Years later: The Undertaker admits the result was changed by Vince McMahon due to his impassioned "In His Own Words" promo.
 JBL won a rematch in a steel cage two weeks later on the July 15 episode of SmackDown!, again with Angle's assistance.

-After claiming he would not be defending the title at SummerSlam on August 15, The Undertaker challenged JBL for the title.
+After JBL claimed he would not be defending the WWE Championship at SummerSlam on August 15, The Undertaker challenged him for the title.
 Around this time, JBL hired Orlando Jordan to help him in title matches.
 At SummerSlam, JBL won the match by disqualification after The Undertaker hit him with the title belt.
 After the match, The Undertaker chokeslammed JBL through the roof of his limousine.
 While JBL wore a halo complete with his cowboy hat on top for the next few weeks to sell his "injuries," SmackDown! general manager Theodore Long ultimately booked a Last Ride match for the title at No Mercy on October 3.
 JBL retained the title with some help from Heidenreich.

 Though JBL held the title for many months, most title matches were won controversially.
 At Survivor Series on November 14, JBL defeated Booker T to retain his WWE Championship by hitting Booker T in the face with the title belt when the referee was knocked out.
 JBL defeated Eddie Guerrero, The Undertaker, and Booker T in a Fatal Four-Way at Armageddon on December 12 after a run-in by Heidenreich, who incapacitated The Undertaker, allowing JBL to take advantage and hit Booker T with the Clothesline From Hell to get the pinfall victory.